 5: Cornus alba “Kesselringii” I think that this is the correct name for a form of C. alba which we acquired as a few stem cuttings, and have propagated in many points throughout the garden by simply pushing in cut stems in November, where we want new plants to grow.
 Most root and in a few years produce clumps of stems which are cut to the ground in early spring.
 The result is one of the most reliable early autumnal firework displays as the leaves change colour, before dropping to reveal the deep red/purple stems which add garden interest throughout the winter.

-6: Cornus kousa “Miss Satomi” We think that this is one of the best forms of Cornus kousa, which is a delight in early summer with its strikingly coloured pink “flowers”/bracts, which are followed by tiny strawberry like fruits, making an attractive small tree through much of the year.
+6: Cornus kousa “Miss Satomi” We think that this is one of the best forms of Cornus kousa, which is a delight in early summer, usually June into July with its strikingly coloured pink “flowers”/bracts, which are followed by tiny strawberry like fruits, making an attractive small tree through much of the year.
 It’s another reliable source of autumn leaf colour, and unlike some other Cornus seems to hang on to its leaves for quite a long time.
 Though whether this is just because it’s in a more sheltered part of the garden, I’m not sure.
 I hesitated to include it in June’s Palette since we have suspicions that all may not be well with it.
-It’s planted into very poor shaley soil, and put on very little new growth in 2016.
+It’s planted into very poor shale rather than soil, and put on very little new growth in 2016.
 The leaves coloured early.
-We have a sense of foreboding, that all was not well.
+We had a sense of foreboding, that all was not well.
 And then, perhaps too late, in spring 2017 I spotted that the spiral plastic tree guard was completely inflexible and acting as a tourniquet on the trunk

 7: Aster (Symphotrichum) Mrs. ST Wright Over the years we’ve planted quite a few Asters.
 Some thrive, others don’t, and since we’re a little disorganised, plant locations can become muddled.
 So we think this is the correct name for this mid season, mid height Aster, which makes about 1.2 metre height growing in the very poor rock/shale/smashed concrete of our magic terrace garden.
 Like many it becomes a little bare lower down its stems by flowering time, but using a shorter plant surrounding it, this failing can be hidden.
 In a dry autumn it glows, a rich mid purple/violet, throughout October.